eregnier/eregnier.github.io/articles/sharing.rst

 `Gwenaelp <https://gwenaelp.github.io>`_ he is an ex colleage travelling around the world with whome I share a lot of ideas around javascript ecosystem.
 He learned me a lot in modular software development where I had lacks when I started working @ `Capensis <https://capensis.fr>`_

-`Dyo <#>`_ She is a very conrageous student that has a degree in oneology but did not succed finding a job.
+`Dyo <#>`_ She is a very courageous student that has a degree in oneology but did not succed finding a job.
 So she started again some studies in IT.
 She is my new padawan these days.

 I also spend some time on the #python-fr irc chanel and my nickname is utopman.